mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/merge-algorithm.md

 ## 3 Combining Changes

+### 3.1 Combination strategies

+Mendix Studio Pro supports two ways to combine your changes with changes from the server: Rebase and Merge commit.

+* Rebase (default):
+    * Recommended when actively collaborating on the same branch.
+    * Treat changes from the server as leading, by first retrieving the server state and then reapplying your work on top of it.
+    * This results in a simple commit history.
+    * Conflicts are resolved when reapplying your local commits.
+If you have 3 local commits, this could trigger conflict resolution 3 times.
+    * Rebasing can be aborted at any time.
+Studio Pro will continue from your latest local commit.
+* Merge commit:
+    * Treat local and remote changes equally, and combine them in a separate 'merge commit'.
+    * This results in a more complicated commit history.
+    * Conflict resolution happens once, regardless of the number of local and remote commits being merged.
+    * Merging can be aborted at any time.
+Studio Pro will continue from your latest local commit.

+In general we recommend users to use the Rebase strategy when combining changes.
+In exceptional cases, for example when you have a lot of local commits where you expect conflicts, a merge commit might be the better choice.

-### 3.1 Rebase {#rebase}
+### 3.2 Rebase {#rebase}

-Rebasing is one way to integrate your work with the server changes by moving your changes to the tip of the server.
+Rebasing is the default way to integrate your work with the server changes by moving your changes to the tip of the server.

+{{% alert color="info" %}}
-Due to git framework, during rebase, there is a slight terminology change in Studio Pro compared to merge.
+During the rebase process, there is a slight terminology change in Studio Pro compared to merge.
+The images below illustrate the process.
+{{% /alert %}}

-#### 3.1.1 Rebase started
+#### 3.2.1 Rebase started

-After starting to rebase your two commits shall be put aside, and Studio Pro will show changes from the tip of server.
+After starting to rebase your two commits are temporarily put aside, and Studio Pro will show the latests changes from the tip of server.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Step_1.png" alt="Rebase Step 1" >}}